SamGree/Love-Quiz/README.md

    - Chrome Developer Tools for testing screen sizes and using Lighthouse.
    - Wave Chrome extension to check web accessibility.
-   - Am I Responsive for testing and to make responsive image.
+   - Am I Responsive for testing and making responsive images?
    - JS functions and examples.
    - Visual Studio Code as a local IDE & repository.